HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Prototype Bank Design

 We introduce a dynamic update mechanism that integrates batch knowledge into the prototype bank.
 This process extracts class-aware and global centroids from the batch, aligns these local centroids with historical prototypes, and performs an EMA-based integration.

-\paragraph{Label-aware Centroids Estimation.} To integrate supervised information, we perform an additional FCM iteration that updates class-aware batch centroids with membership values weighted by node labels.
+\textbf{Label-aware Centroids Estimation.} To integrate supervised information, we perform an additional FCM iteration that updates class-aware batch centroids with membership values weighted by node labels.
 For brevity, we describe the formulation using positive prototypes as the representative case.
 For $b$-th sample, the class-conditional membership between $n$-th node and $k$-th cluster is $w_{b,nk}^{(+)} = (y_b \cdot u_{b,nk})^m$, where $m$ is the fuzziness.
 Following the equation~\ref{eq:fcm_centroid}, this $k$-th positive centroid for this sample is computed as:

-\paragraph{Semi-alignment Strategy.} Since local clusters from the current batch may be misaligned with the features of global prototype banks, we adopt a progressive two-stage alignment strategy: a soft-alignment phase for batch-level consistency in early epochs, and a slot-alignment phase for precise feature aggregation (ensuring the precision and generalization of prototypes).
+\textbf{Semi-alignment Strategy.} Since local clusters from the current batch may be misaligned with the features of global prototype banks, we adopt a progressive two-stage alignment strategy: a soft-alignment phase for batch-level consistency in early epochs, and a slot-alignment phase for precise feature aggregation (improving the stability and specificity of prototype updates).

-\paragraph{Soft Alignment} facilitates the aggregation of irregular clusters in a batch.
+\textbf{Soft Alignment} facilitates the aggregation of irregular clusters in a batch.
 We compute batch-level centroids first, then update prototypes.
-Specifically, while the global batch centroid $\hat{\mathbf{c}}_{k}^{(g)}$ is the mean of all batch centroids, the class-aware batch centroids $\hat{\mathbf{c}}_{k}^{(+)}$ incorporates sample-level contributions.
-For class-aware batch centroids, we first determine the contribution of each sample for cluster $k$ by define a weight as $\alpha_{b,k}^{(+)} = \sum_{n=1}^N w_{b,nk}^{(+)}$.
+Specifically, while the global batch centroid $\hat{\mathbf{c}}_{k}^{(g)}$ is the mean of all batch centroids, the class-aware batch centroid $\hat{\mathbf{c}}_{k}^{(+)}$ incorporates sample-level contributions.
+For class-aware batch centroids, we determine the contribution of each sample for cluster $k$ by defining a weight as $\alpha_{b,k}^{(+)} = \sum_{n=1}^N w_{b,nk}^{(+)}$.
 The $k$-th global and positive batch centroids are updated as follows: